ahadi-analytics/sntutils/README.md

 ### Project and Data Folder Structure Utilities

-Two functions are provided to help set up a consistent, hierarchical folder structure for SNT projects following AHADI's recommended layout.
+Two functions are provided to help set up a consistent, hierarchical folder structure for SNT projects following AHADI’s recommended layout.
 Each key data domain in 01_data/ includes two subfolders: raw/ for storing the original, untouched data as received, and processed/ for storing cleaned or transformed versions ready for analysis.
 This